Route

 Day 1: Arrival and initial exploration

-After arriving at the Weissenhaus Private Nature Luxury Resort, it is wonderful to explore the surroundings.
-Stroll through the gardens, follow the paths along the coastline and enjoy the serene atmosphere and pure sea air.
-In the evening, enjoy a culinary experience at Courtier restaurant, awarded a Michelin star.
-Don't forget to inquire about the hotel director's tour.
-Once a week he takes guests for a walk around the property, telling interesting stories and amusing anecdotes.
+Upon arrival at the Weissenhaus Private Nature Luxury Resort, it’s wonderful to explore the surroundings.
+Stroll through the gardens, follow the paths along the coastline and enjoy the serene atmosphere and the fresh sea air.
+In the evening, you can enjoy a culinary experience at the Michelin-starred Courtier restaurant.
+Be sure to ask about the guided tour led by the hotel manager.
+Once a week, he takes guests on a walk around the grounds, sharing interesting stories and amusing anecdotes.

 Day 2: Lübeck

-Today you will discover the "Hanseatic City" of Lübeck, one of the most beautiful cities in Germany.
-The city of seven towers has a beautiful historic center that is on the Unesco World Heritage List.
-Visit the famous Holstein Tower, stroll through the many picturesque streets and be sure to taste the marzipan, for which Lübeck is famous.
-You can also take a boat ride around the city.
-Then it's time for pure relaxation at the resort's award-winning spa with indoor and outdoor pools, saunas and invigorating treatments.
+Today you’ll discover the ‘Hanseatic city’ of Lübeck, one of Germany’s most beautiful cities.
+The city of the seven towers boasts a stunning historic centre listed as a UNESCO World Heritage Site.
+Visit the famous Holsten Tower, stroll through the many picturesque streets and be sure to sample the marzipan for which Lübeck is famous.
+You can also take a boat trip around the city.
+Afterwards, it’s time for pure relaxation in the resort’s award-winning spa with indoor and outdoor pools, saunas and invigorating treatments.

-Day 3: Bike ride along the Baltic coast
+Day 3: Cycle ride along the Baltic Sea coast

-An active day begins with a bike ride along the coast.
-With your own bike or with a rental bike and a detailed map from the hotel, explore beautiful routes and ride past a historic distillery, an artisan cheese dairy and the fishing company Rahtje.
-Finish at Selenter See, the second largest lake in the region.
+An active day begins with a cycle ride along the coast.
+Whether on your own bike or a hire bike, armed with a detailed map from the hotel, you can explore beautiful routes and cycle past a historic distillery, an artisan cheese dairy and the Rahtje fishing company.
+You’ll finish at Selenter See, the region’s second-largest lake.

 Day 4: Hamburg

-Bustling Hamburg, on the Elbe River, is Germany's second-largest city.
-The city has one of the largest ports in Europe.
-Here you can visit the Speicherstadt, the largest warehouse complex in the world, and the Elbphilharmonie, a concert hall with a futuristic "look.
-You will discover the lively Sankt Pauli district with the famous Reeperbahn and end the day with a drink by the Alster, a tributary of the Elbe.
-Back at the resort, take a dip in one of several heated pools.
+Bustling Hamburg, on the River Elbe, is Germany’s second-largest city.
+The city boasts one of Europe’s largest ports.
+Here you can visit the Speicherstadt, the world’s largest warehouse complex, and the Elbphilharmonie, a concert hall with a futuristic look.
+You’ll explore the lively Sankt Pauli district with the famous Reeperbahn and round off the day with a drink by the Alster, a tributary of the Elbe.
+Back at the resort, take a dip in one of the various heated swimming pools.

 Day 5: Kiel and Schloss Plön

-Today you will visit Kiel, a lively port and shopping city with an interesting shipping museum, modern architecture and maritime history.
-Stroll along the harbor promenade, go shopping on Holstenstrasse and enjoy fresh fish at a local bistro.
-On the way back you can visit Schloss Plön, an elegant castle overlooking Lake Plön.
+Today you’ll visit Kiel, a lively port and shopping city with an interesting maritime museum, modern architecture and maritime history.
+Stroll along the harbour promenade, go shopping on Holstenstrasse and enjoy fresh fish in a local bistro.
+On the way back, you can visit Schloss Plön, an elegant castle overlooking Lake Plön.

 Day 6: Sehlendorfer Binnensee

 Today you can take a walk in the nature reserve around the shallow lake Sehlendorfer Binnensee.
-Due to the open connection to the Baltic Sea via the Broeck, salt water flows into the lake.
-The changing salinity levels create a varied habitat for birds and for various plant and animal species.
-In the afternoon, relax on the hotel's private beach or take part in an outdoor yoga session surrounded by the sounds of nature.
+Salt water flows into the lake through the open connection to the Baltic Sea via the Broeck.
+The fluctuating salinity levels provide a varied habitat for birds and various plant and animal species.
+In the afternoon, relax on the hotel’s private beach or take part in an open-air yoga session, surrounded by the sounds of nature.

-Enjoy a leisurely morning at the resort.
+Enjoy a peaceful morning at the resort.
 Take a final stroll through the gardens or enjoy a relaxing spa session.
-For a tasty finale, join us at restaurant Bootshaus right on the beach.
-Fresh seafood and local specialties are on the menu here.
+For a delicious finale, take a seat at the Bootshaus restaurant right on the beach.
+The menu features fresh seafood and local specialities.

-After a final breakfast, you return home with a suitcase full of great memories.
+After a final breakfast, you’ll return home with a suitcase full of wonderful memories.

 Why book with Caractère?